TCD Debating Scandal: Do Bugman Sexual Ethics Have a Future | The Burkean

 Centring on the twin TCD debating societies (The Hist and The Phil), the scandal aired long pent up tensions over advances made on younger female members by older males and the power dynamics at play.

-Exposed by the campus rag University Times, the revelations come as very little shock to anyone with an ear to the ground of GMB decorum.
-Made ironic by the ostensibly anti-sexist outlook adopted by both groupings, the allegations (and they are just allegations whatever one reads into them) come on the back of a slow boiling putsch within the debating scene by the campus left under the guise of anti-racist initiatives.
+Exposed by campus rag The University Times, the revelations come as very little shock to anyone with an ear to the ground of GMB decorum.
+Made ironic by the ostensibly anti-sexist outlook adopted by both groupings, the allegations (and they are just allegations whatever one reads into them) come on the back of a slow boiling putsch within the debating scene by the campus Left under the guise of anti-racist initiatives.

 The general gist is that certain senior male members of the debating circuit were using their positions of authority to create effective harems out of junior female members with many women feeling creeped out at the repeated hamfisted advances and subsequent vendettas held.